momin57/Sales-Dashboard/README.md

 - Highest sales were in November 2023

 ## 📂 Files Included
-- `Sales_Dashboard_Excel.xlsx`: Full Excel workbook
+- `Sales_Dashboard.xlsx`: Full Excel workbook
-- `images/dashboard.png`: Screenshot of the dashboard
+- `Images/dashboard.png`: Screenshot of the dashboard